 Economic Program Resources

 The NAACP Economics Programs department's objective is to achieve racial economic equality by enhancing the economic capacity of African Americans and other underserved groups.
-Below is a list of resources available to assist you in effectively managing personal finances and credit in today's economic environment.
+Below is a list of resources to assist you in managing your personal finances and credit as well as looking at business opportunites to potentially increase your wealth and equity.

 Economic Programs Newsletter: The Angle